This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Social Sign-In Authentication

-Social Sign-In preconfigured authentication scheme supports authentication with Google, Facebook, and other social network that supports OpenIDConnect or OAuth2 standards.
+Social Sign-In authentication scheme supports authentication with Google, Facebook, and other social networks that support OpenIDConnect / OAuth2 standards.

-REST Enabled SQL references can be used as the basis for all report types, such as interactive reports and classic reports, but not Interactive Grid regions.
-References can also be used with Calendars, JET Charts, Trees, and PL/SQL Processes.
+Web Source Modules are the basis for all report types, such as interactive reports and classic reports, but not interactive grid regions.
+You can also use these modules with calendars, Oracle JET Data Visualization components (JET charts), trees, and PL/SQL processes.

 Improved Create Page Wizard

-- The ability to add common frameworks or features to an existing application, such as access control, activity reporting, theme selection, and more (providing the application is utilizing the Universal Theme).
+The wizard also enables you to include new common frameworks or "Features" for an application, such as access control, activity reporting, theme selection, and more (providing the application is utilizing the Universal Theme).
+The wizard also supports Email Reporting, Job Reporting (providing jobs are defined in the default schema), and the ability to create an Administration page to manage features.

 New REST Workshop